Skip to content

 122. Commitment to no use of World Health Organisation (WHO) Class 1A and 1B pesticides applies to all suppliers?

 The company states that it encourages suppliers outside the RSPO to use alternatives to the World Health Organisation (WHO) Class 1A and 1B pesticides.
-However, this is not a clear commitment to not use these pesticides or only use in emergency/exceptional circumstances.
+However, this is not a clear commitment to not use these pesticides or only use them in emergency/exceptional circumstances.

 • Y